ydataai/ydata-profiling/docsrc/source/pages/reference/resources.rst

 Resources
 =========

-This page contains a series of community-contributed resources that can be found over the web.
+This page contains a series of community-contributed resources that can be found throughout the web.
 Found, written or recorded a contribution?
-Feel free to contribute it via de pull request on Github.
+Feel free to contribute it via a pull request on GitHub.

 Notebooks
 ---------